monarin/psana-nersc/psdaq/notes/daq_pipeline.md

 ## Deadtime
 Deadtime: the fraction of time the the memory buffer is full.
 Deadfrac: the fraction of L1Accepts that were lost (due to full buffer).
 We use Deadtime (or Deadfrac) to identify bottlenecks at each stage in DAQ Pipeline.
+From daq control gui, Deadtime tab on xpmpva window shows Deadtime on KCU/HSD cards (seems like burst values rather than accumulated over time).
+This is similar to what we can find on KCU devGui or hsdpva window.

+We can also use daqStats and daqPipes (percentages) to view bottlenecks.
+From the table, a row represents a detector while a column represents a stage in the pipeline.